jenniione/jenniione.github.io/_posts/2024-03-27-binomial_distribution_en.md

 \end{equation}
 $$

-If the random variable $$X$$ follows a Bernoulli distribution, it can be expressed as follows:
+If a random variable $$X$$ follows the Bernoulli distribution, it can be expressed as:

 $$
 \begin{equation}